 None of the above three reasons makes much sense to me.
 Here’s what I think.

 If you haven’t used a twitch on a horse, don’t just run out and try it, or think of it as some sort of a fun parlor trick.
 You’d like to learn about twitches with an experienced person helping you out.
 Putting a twitch on a horse is something that does carry the potential for some adverse consequences For example, I’ve seen poorly applied twitches come off in the middle of procedures (to explosive effect), and wooden handled twitches whirling around in the air after having been let go of by an inexperienced handler: trust me, the things hurt when they hit you.
+It’s a useful tool, but not one to be used unless you have some experience.

 Anyway, that’s what I think about twitches.
 What about you?